How to Backup Data without Booting into Windows

 1. On Notepad, click "File" > "Open" to access all drives on your computer.

 2. Switch the "Files of type" from ".txt" to "All Files" to make all files visible on Windows hard drive.

-3. Open drives or folders which store your data, right-click on files or folder and select "Copy", navigate to open the external hard drive and paste your data there.
+3. Open drives or folders that store your data, right-click on files or folder and select "Copy", navigate to open the external hard drive and paste your data there.